 Decentralization and Intrastate Struggles: Chechnya, Punjab, and Québec explores decentralized states’ diverse capacity to contain self-determination struggles.
 The book combines statistical analyses of intrastate conflicts across decentralized states with case studies of Chechnya’s relationship to Moscow, Punjab’s relationship to Delhi, and Québec’s relationship to Ottawa.
 With support from the National Science Foundation (US) and the Chr.
 Michelsen Institute (Norway), I conducted fieldwork in Russia, India, and Canada.

-In an project with Neil Mitchell, Hannah Smidt, and Dom Perera, we turn to how states respond to civil society organizations that out spotlight on their human rights abuses.
+In a project with Neil Mitchell and Hannah Smidt, we turn to how states respond to civil society organizations that out spotlight on their human rights abuses.
 We examine when, why, and how governments restrict civil society organizations—and with what consequences for these organizations’ ability to monitor governments.
 The data collection was funded by the British Academy.
 Fore more on the project, including data, see here.

 Dynamics of Violence